It Ends with Us: Plot

-One night, Lily and Ryle impulsively get married in Vegas, and have a stable marriage until he finds Atlas' number and pushes her down the stairs.
+One night, Lily and Ryle impulsively get married in Vegas, and have a stable marriage until he finds Atlas's number and pushes her down the stairs.
 He then confesses that he accidentally shot and killed his brother Emerson as a child, resulting in unresolved trauma that manifests in bouts of uncontrollable rage.
 Lily forgives him, but he later finds and reads her childhood diaries; believing she is having an affair with Atlas, he attempts to rape her, knocking her unconscious when she tries to defend herself.

 Lily wakes up, escapes the house, and calls Atlas.
 He takes her to the hospital, where she discovers she is pregnant with Ryle's child, which she opts to keep a secret from him.
 She stays with Atlas for a few days while Ryle leaves for a fellowship in England, and eventually moves back home while Ryle is still out of the country.
 Atlas admits he still has feelings for Lily, but has suppressed them because of her marriage to Ryle.
 Finally understanding what her mother went through, Lily confides in Jenny about the abuse.
 Jenny implores Lily to leave Ryle and not make the same mistakes she did.

 When Ryle returns, Lily forms a tentative truce with him and allows him to help her through the final few months of her pregnancy, but remains emotionally distant from him.
 Lily later gives birth to a daughter, whom she names after Ryle's late brother.
 After giving birth, Lily realizes she does not want her daughter to grow up witnessing Ryle's aggressive outbursts, and tells him she wants a divorce.
 He tearfully begs her to reconsider, but finally understands her perspective and agrees to separate after she asks him how he would react if their daughter told him she was being abused by her partner.
 Lily hopes she has finally ended the cycle of abuse in her family, telling her daughter, "It ends with us."